valhuber/python-rules/README.md

 set the foreign keys.

 ### Installation
+Relies on `from __future__ import annotations`, so requires Python 3.7.

-Using your IDE or command line:
+Using your IDE (works with PyCharm, VSC fails on imports) or command line:
 ```
 git clone
 cd python-rules